- David Nelson is an inventor born in Ohio in 1835.

 He was born in 1835 in Jackson county, Ohio, as the third child of John Nelson (1805-1885) and Mary Polly Nelson, nee McBride (1802-1880).
 David had an older brother—Absolom F. Nelson (1830-1920) and a sister—Mary Ann Nelson-Hastings (1832-1874).
-John Nelson (known as “Landlord Nelson”) was a pioneer settler of Jackson, Ohio, and local businessman.
+John Nelson (known as “Landlord Nelson”) was a pioneer settler of Jackson, Ohio, and a local businessman.
 He was a merchant, kept a store, and owned and conducted “Nelson’s Hotel”, one of the very early taverns, so most probably the young David devised his calculator to assist his father’s business.

-David R. Nelson died on 5 April, 1890, in Jackson county, Ohio.
+David R. Nelson died on 5 April 1890, in Jackson county, Ohio.

 - People: Linus Torvalds – Complete Biography, History, and Inventions